International Hot Rod Association: Darryl Cuttell

+In November 2025, the IHRA completed acquisition of the World Drag Racing Association (WDRA), increasing to 117 the member tracks it represents across the United States, Canada, Aruba, Australia and New Zealand.

+Ahead of 2026, the IHRA began expanding into other motorsports disciplines like offshore powerboat and stock car racing.
+The federation purchased Powerboat P1 USA/P1 Offshore in October 2025, followed by creating the IHRA Stock Car Series a month later.

 Outside the Continental USA

 In addition to tracks in 30 states in the continental United States, IHRA oversees tracks in Canada, Hawaii, and Aruba.
 Despite the "international" in its name the IHRA was for years based solely in the United States.
 However, in recent years the organization has made significant inroads north of the border.
 The IHRA's first major event in Canada was a one-off in 1992 at Toronto Motorsports Park in Cayuga, Ontario but it wasn't until later in the decade that Canadian events became the regular fixtures they are today.

 The IHRA is now the premiere motorsports sanctioning body in Canada, holding three national drag racing events.
 One event is hosted in the province of Ontario (Grand Bend) and one in Alberta (Edmonton).

 In addition to Canada, there are IHRA tracks outside the Continental USA in Hawaii (Hilo Dragstrip), Alaska (Alaska Raceway Park), and Aruba (International Raceway Park Aruba).